 However, turtles like eastern mud turtles are quite different when compared to painted turtles.
 In their infant stage, these eastern mud turtle has a black shell and bright orange or red plastron with black streaks.
 But after a year or two, their colors fade and turn into dark brown carapace and dull yellow-brown plastron.

 Do Turtles Colors Change Colors With The Season?

 Turtle species like painted terrapins, which are found in Malaysia’s lagoon, Sumatra, and Borneo, can change their color with the change of the season.
 The gray head and light red stripes down the center of their shell are noticeable traits in this turtle species.
-When the mating season starts, their head’s colour turns into white, and the dull red of stripes becomes bright red.
+When the mating season starts, their head’s color turns into white, and the dull red of stripes becomes bright red.
 This phenomenon is one of the fascinating color transformations in the turtle kingdom.
-This helps to attract female turtles as potential mating partner.
+This helps to attract female turtles as a potential mating partner.